JorelAli/AllAssets/Developer documentation.md

 PlayerMap
 ---------
-The PlayerMap class is a customer Map which is designed for players.
+The PlayerMap class is a custom Map implementation which is designed for players.
 This map automatically removes players when they logout in order to reduce memory leaks.
 Use it in the normal form of a HashMap.

 User
 ----